FeatureBaseDB/www/content/blog/pilosa-1-0-released.md

 - Field creation has been revamped, with a more sensible field type system.
 For example, fields that were "rangeEnabled" are now simply fields of type "int".
 - Slices are now officially known simply as shards.
 - "bits" in query responses are now "columns".
+- WebUI has been removed from Pilosa, and is now available [separately](https://github.com/pilosa/webui).

 ### Changelog
 To see the complete list of new features, fixes, and performance improvements, check out [our releases on Github](https://github.com/pilosa/pilosa/releases).